Biomedical Engineering, B.S.

 The Saint Louis University School of Science and Engineering's Bachelor of Science in Biomedical Engineering (BME) focuses on the principles of both engineering and medicine.

 The flexibility of our biomedical engineering program means it can accommodate students with a wide variety of interests.
-Students majoring in biomedical engineering at SLU participate in several academic programs across campus, including the Medical Scholars Program and the University Honors Program.
+Students majoring in biomedical engineering at SLU participate in several academic programs across campus, including the Medical Scholars program and the University Honors program.

 Program Highlights